-The Washington Literacy Center is conducting classes virtually due to the
+The Washington Literacy Center is now conducting hybrid classes (in-person and virtually).

 WHO WE ARE